-The following table shows the cost differences between conventional stormwater management and LID.
-A majority of the comparisons demonstrate that LID measures are more cost effective, often due to the cost savings from the reduction in costs associated with grading and preparing the site.21
+The table on the following page shows the cost differences between conventional stormwater management and LID.
+A majority of the comparisons demonstrate that LID measures are more cost effective, often due to the cost savings from the reduction in costs associated with grading and preparing the site.16

-21 U.S. EPA (2007) Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices, EPA publication number 841-F-07-006, December 2007.
+16 U.S. EPA (2007) Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices, EPA publication number 841-F-07-006, December 2007.

-Table 10.
+Table 8.
 Cost Comparisons Between Conventional and LID Approaches